vmware-archive/pcf-pipelines/install-pcf/aws/README.md

 If you are using pcf-pipelines v23, the functionality for entering certs for `networking_poe_ssl_certs` does not currently work.
 Functionality does work if you choose to leave `networking_poe_ssl_certs` blank.
 The fix for the aforementioned issue will be released soon.

 #### Issue: ####
 If the routers in the Pcf-Http-Elb show as `OutOfService`, and you have `routing_disable_http: true` in your params.yml, there is an issue with the terraform [paving](https://github.com/pivotal-cf/pcf-pipelines/blob/master/install-pcf/aws/terraform/load_balancers.tf#L21) whereby port `80` is being used for the health checks when the correct port is `8080`.
+(Affects those using pcf-pipelines v23 and earlier)

+#### Issue: ####
+If you are using pcf-pipelines v23 and earlier, there is an issue with the `aws_elb` health check `interval` and `healthy_threashold` in that they are set too [high](https://github.com/pivotal-cf/pcf-pipelines/blob/v0.23.0/install-pcf/aws/terraform/load_balancers.tf#L23).
+Make sure to set these at [sensible](http://docs.cloudfoundry.org/adminguide/configure-lb-healthcheck.html#router_upgrade) defaults.

 ## Troubleshooting